Super-brawl-team/epsilon/poincare/doc/simplification.md

 <details>
 <summary>Why are user symbols are considered real ?</summary>

-We considered two alternatives that weren't satisfying enough as for now.
+We considered two alternatives that weren't satisfying enough as of now.
 In the future, we should come back on this to allow more versatile usages.

 #### 1 - Unknown complex sign for user symbols as well